akamai/akamai-security-research/cybersquatting/README.md

-# Cybersquatting
+# Cybersquatting detection
-This repository includes auxiliary files for Cybersquatting project.
+This repository includes auxiliary files for the blog post on cybersquatting detection: [The Most Common Combosquatting Keyword Is “Support”](https://www.akamai.com/blog/security-research/combosquatting-keyword-analysis-support).
-At the moment there is only [Top 50 combosquatting keywords](Keywords.csv) here, but we expect more files to come.

-You can read about our research in [Akamai's Security blog](https://akamai.com/blog/security).
+You can read about our research at [Akamai's Security blog](https://akamai.com/blog/security).

 <br />
 <br />